8n8/bigwebthing/README.md

     <= 15982 bytes
         encrypted message

-# Websockets messages from backend to frontend
+# HTTP API between client backend and frontend

-description of layout
-    1 byte: 0
+/app/
-    a serialized description of the layout of the app
+    serves the app

-# Websockets messages from frontend to backend

-Events such as button clicks and typing in text boxes.
+/cache/save/<filename>
+    The request body is the file.

+/cache/get/<filename>
+    The response body is the file.

 # App format